 How novel habitats contribute to landscape-scale biodiversity

 Much of my research is directly relevant for authorities responsible for biodiversity conservation and for land owners and land managers.
+I frequently give advice to public authorities, and present my research to various stakeholders.

-For a complete list of publications, see my Google Scholar profile
+For a complete list of publications, see my Google Scholar profile.

 Some representative publications: